firasd/delhi-metro-text-map/README.md

 # Delhi Metro Text Map for AI ChatGPT Assistance

-**Tip:** Ask ChatGPT or other AI apps to search 'Delhi Metro Text Map' and ask your question in the same prompt.

-Alternatively, click README.md in the file list above, then in this README.md file’s header (the same bar with Preview | Code | Blame), click the Copy button (two squares) or open the "…" menu → Copy.
+**Tip:** click README.md in the file list above, then in this README.md file’s header (the same bar with Preview | Code | Blame), click the Copy button (two squares) or open the "…" menu → Copy.
 Then paste into ChatGPT and ask your Delhi Metro questions.
 (To find the metro station closest to an area, pick it as a source or destination in Google Maps then see which station it recommends nearby.)

 ## Red Line